franedsandi/characters_d_and_d/README.md

 - Update [DONE] (p-l-branch)
 - Delete [DONE] (p-l-branch)

--   Create [TODO]
--   Read [TODO]
--   Update [TODO]
--   Delete [TODO]

--   Add an image for each race in the database:

-    -   Table update for image link loading [TODO]
-    -   Modify the race model to allow image loading [TODO]
-    -   Modify CRUD for images [TODO]

 -   Add an image for each race in the database:

     -   Table update for image link loading [DONE] (s-p-branch)